hlan/multimodal-SDG-assessment/README.md

 If you reference this work, please cite the associated manuscript:

-> Multimodal learning reshapes the assessment of global Sustainable Development Goals.
+> Deep learning from multimodal data reveals that advanced economies face the sharpest sustainability trade-offs.

 Full citation details will be added upon publication.